Speakers

 Read Full Bio

-Dr. Chaudhary is Professor of Surgery and Head of Ophthalmology at McMaster University.
-He is Chief of Ophthalmology at Hamilton Regional Eye Institute.
-He is the Chair for the Retina Evidence and Trials INternational Alliance (R.E.T.I.N.A.).
+Dr. Chaudhary is Professor of Surgery and Academic Head of Ophthalmology at McMaster University.
+He serves as city-wide Chief of Ophthalmology at St. Joseph’s Healthcare Hamilton and Hamilton Health Sciences.
 He is the current President for the Canadian Retina Society.
+He is the Editor-in-Chief for the Canadian Journal of Ophthalmology and medical retina Section Editor for EYE.
+He is Chair for the Retina Evidence and Trials INternational Alliance (R.E.T.I.N.A)

 Bernard Hurley, MD, FRCSC